joeldipops/TableTop/AdventurerFactory/README.md

 - When a player requests a draw at any time and it is accepted by their opponent.

 ## Card types
 Each card has at least one _Type_ and can have any number beyond that, separated by `/`.
-The only _Type_ with special rules attached is `Consumable`.
-After an action from a `Consumable` is used, the card is _Consumed_.  _Consumed_ cards are considered in play until the following `Clean up Step`, at which point they are Discarded.
+- The only _Type_ with special rules attached is `Consumable`.
+After an action from a `Consumable` is used, the card is _Consumed_.  _Consumed_ cards are considered In Play until the following _Clean up Step_, at which point they are Discarded.